Destination Palo Alto

 262 - 626

-Below is our day to day itinerary, along with a selection of photos that highlighted each day.
-I also brought along my Retina IIIc film camera to document a few stops along the way in film.
+Below is our day-by-day itinerary, along with a selection of photos highlighting each leg of the journey.
+I also brought along my Kodak Retina IIIc film camera to document a few stops on film.